 Operating the iron is very simple with its one-touch controls doing all the work for you.
-An LED digital display highlights the selected fabric to indicate the accurate temperature of the soleplate for safe usage.
+An LED display highlights the selected fabric to indicate the accurate temperature of the soleplate for safe usage.

 The automatic energy-saving mode is activated once the iron sits idle for a while, saving water and electricity.

 The iron is also low maintenance with a self-clean system incorporated to prolong the life of the tool and keep its performance at peak.

 - Adjustable controls make the iron fit for all kinds of fabrics

 - Stainless steel non-stick soleplate prevents damage to delicate fabrics